SPECIAL TERMS AND CONDITIONS FOR THE TRANSPORTATION OF ANIMALS IN THE GO! SYSTEM

 - Should it be detected during transport that the shipment involves a non-authorised shipment of a protected species, GO! reserves the right to report the shipment to the authorities and to return the shipment by same-day delivery.
 The contracting entity shall bear any costs incurred in this connection.

-- In order to safeguard the welfare of the animals, should the delivery time be delayed due to force majeure, or should a shipment of animals be impossible, the shipment may be returned to the sender via the shortest route.
+- In order to safeguard the welfare of the animals, should the delivery time be delayed due to force majeure, or should a consignment of animals be impossible, the shipment may be returned to the sender via the shortest route.

 - In the case of a necessary return, an examination of the animals' health must be organised by a responsible person at the stopover.
 A veterinarian must be consulted if there is any doubt about the animals' fitness for transport.
 The resultant costs are to be borne by the contracting entity.